dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/adding-controller.md

   * The protocol used: `HTTPS`.
   * The network location of the web server (including the TCP port): `localhost:5001`.
-  * The target URI `HelloWorld`.
+  * The target URI: `HelloWorld`.

 The first comment states this is an [HTTP GET](https://www.w3schools.com/tags/ref_httpmethods.asp) method that's invoked by appending `/HelloWorld/` to the base URL.

 The second comment specifies an [HTTP GET](https://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html) method that's invoked by appending `/HelloWorld/Welcome/` to the URL.
 Later on in the tutorial the scaffolding engine is used to generate `HTTP POST` methods which update data.

-* Run the app without the debugger.
+Run the app without the debugger.

-* Append "HelloWorld" to the path in the address bar.
+Append "HelloWorld" to the path in the address bar.
 The `Index` method returns a string.

 ![Browser window showing an app response of This is my default action](~/tutorials/first-mvc-app/adding-controller/_static/hell1.png)